orinocopay/ens/README.md

 This is a command-line tool to manage auctions and deeds in the Etherum Name Service (ENS).

-To install the ens tool run `go install github.com/orinocopay/ens`.
+To install the ens tool run `go get github.com/orinocopay/ens`.

 To obtain details on how to use the tool run `ens help`